Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: The plan of the analysis

-It is seen that while the quantities $\Theta^i_{eff}$, $\zeta^i\left(f_{i-1}, f_{i}\right)$, $\rho^i_{eff} $ on the L.H.S of equation (\ref{lambda1}) are individually measured depending on the segment characteristic for each segment, the R.H.S is characterized by the source.
-So we can define this as a source dependent quantity $\Lambda$.
-Then for each segment,
+It is seen that, while the quantities $\Theta^i_{eff}$, $\zeta^i\left(f_{i-1}, f_{i}\right)$, and $\rho^i_{eff} $ on the lhs of Eq. (\ref{lambda1}) are individually measured depending on the segment characteristic for each segment, the rhs is characterized by the source.
+So we can define this as a source-dependent quantity $\Lambda$.
+Then, for each segment,

-Here $0<\zeta^i\left(f_{i-1}, f_{i}\right) < 1$ and $0< \Theta^i_{eff} <6 $, therefore $0 < \Lambda^i < 6/\rho^i_{eff}$.
+Here, $0<\zeta^i\left(f_{i-1}, f_{i}\right) < 1$ and $0< \Theta^i_{eff} <6 $; therefore, $0 < \Lambda^i < 6/\rho^i_{eff}$.

 In order constrain this quantity $\Lambda$, we now take into account the second set of observed data $D_2$ for the $i^{th}$ segment, $D_{2i} \equiv (\rho^i_{eff})$.
-Then the distribution of probability for $\Lambda$ in the $i^{th}$ segment can be written as:
+Then the distribution of probability for $\Lambda$ in the $i^{th}$ segment can be written as

-The integrand can be expanded as :
+The integrand can be expanded as